Padula

-Padula (Cilentan: A Parula) is a comune in the province of Salerno in the Campania region of south-western Italy.
-It is the home of the Carthusian monastery Certosa di San Lorenzo, sometimes referred to as the Certosa di Padula.
-As of 2011 its population was of 5,279.
+Padula (Cilentan: A Parula) is a comune in the Province of Salerno, located in the Campania region of south-western Italy.
+The town is best known for the Carthusian monastery of Certosa di San Lorenzo, it is one of the largest monasteries in Italy and a notable example of Baroque architecture.
+The Certosa is included in the UNESCO World Heritage Site.

+As of 2011, Padula had a population of 5,279.

 Geography

 It is located about 100 kilometres south-east of the provincial capital of Salerno.
 The majority of the town is on a hillside that reaches 698 meters above sea level.
 The comune covers an area of 66.33 square kilometres.

 History

 Its existence reaches back to at least the ninth century when local people used the hilltop area for defence against the Saracens.
 The history of Padula as an organized village begins with the arrival in 1296 of Tommaso II Sanseverino, though the Monastery of Saint Nicola had been erected on this site earlier, in 1086.

-This name was chosen because of the legendary man known as Padula.